aredondocharro/S1.02.Exceptions.Lvl2.Ex1-/README.md

 public static String readString(String message); → Read a String

-public static boolean readSiNo(String message); → If the user enters "s", return true; if they enter "n", return false.
+public static boolean readSiNo(String message); → If the user enters "y", return true; if they enter "n", return false.

 ## 💻 Technologies Used